 Swap Pudding for Almond Milk Pudding

 Exchange this classic lunchbox go-to for a dairy-free treat.
-An easy swap is to buy almond milk pudding cups at your local health food supermarket, such as Whole Foods or Sprouts.
+An easy swap is to buy almond milk pudding cups at your local health food supermarket such as Whole Foods or Sprouts.
 Look for Zen Almondmilk Chocolate Pudding in stores or purchase them on Amazon.
+For dry pudding packets you mix with plant milk, try Simply Delish in Vanilla, Chocolate, and Strawberry.
 Your kid won’t know the difference!

 Swap Butter for a Dairy-Free Spread

 Have a kid that loves to bake?
-Make memories in the kitchen by swapping out dairy butter for non-dairy butter.
-Melt uses ethically-grown, sustainable palm oil to make its antioxidant and omega-3 rich plant-based butters, while Miyoko’s Kitchen makes its dairy-free butter without palm oil.
-Both can be used as a one-for-one swap for dairy-based butter.
+Make memories in the kitchen by swapping out dairy butter for nondairy butter.
+Both Melt and Flora use ethically-grown, sustainable palm oil to make their creamy, dreamy plant-based butters, while Miyoko’s Kitchen makes its dairy-free butter without palm oil.
+All can be used as a one-for-one swap for dairy-based butter.

 Other notable options: Many baked goods can be made with neutral-flavored vegetable oil (we recommend safflower), and you can swap in olive oil for butter in many savory dishes, including bechamels, gravies, pasta dishes, and more.